OK, we all know the drill…

 I’ll be the first to admit that your mileage may vary with this technique, but there are certainly a few people out there who have learned how to make it work.

 There is actually an entire thread on FatWallet dedicated to this.
-People actually post lists of car dealerships in their local area that offer gift cards for test driving cars.
-That would be a good place to check as well.
+People post lists of car dealerships in their local area that offer gift cards for test driving cars.

-For those of you who don’t mind doing offers and surveys in return for Amazon gift certificates (or any other gift card for that matter), here are some options.
+For those of you who don’t mind doing offers and surveys in return for free gift certificates (or any other gift card for that matter), here are some options.

 Bing is running hard to catch up to Google in the search engine department, and they’re prepared to offer incentives to stay in the race.